acjimeneza/Istio-Tutorial/README.md

 export PATH=$PATH:$HOME/istioctl-1.xx.xx/bin
 ```

-## Install the istio CRD and Operator
+## Install the istio CRD and Ingress

 Lets suppose that you had downloaded the versión istioctl-1.11.4.
 We need to execute the charts insisde de installation folder

 ```
-cd ~/istioctl-1.11.4/manifest
+cd ~/istioctl-1.11.4/manifests
 ```
 Then execute the next command to create the **istio-system** namespace